pressureless/paper_md/papers/ICP/icp.md

 # METHOD
 ## Background and Motivation
 Consider the problem of aligning surfaces $P$ and $Q$.
 This involves finding<span class="def:R;t"> a rigid-body transformation $( R | t )$ such that applying the transformation to $P$ causes it to lie on top of $Q$</span>.
-The original ICP algorithm of [@besl1992method] may be thought of as an instance of Expectation Maximization: the problem is solved by alternately computing<span class="def:p;q"> pairs of corresponding points $( p _i, q _i)$, where $q _i$ is the closest point to $p _i$ given the current transformation</span>, and finding the transformation minimizing the point-to-point objective:
+The original ICP algorithm of [@besl1992method] may be thought of as an instance of Expectation Maximization: the problem is solved by alternately computing<span class="def:p;q"> pairs of corresponding points $( p _i, q _i)$, where $q _i$ is the closest point to $p _i$ given the current transformation</span>, and finding the transformation minimizing <span class="def:\varepsilon_{point}">the point-to-point objective</span>:

 ``` iheartla
 `$\varepsilon_{point}$` = ∑_i ||R p_i + t - q_i||
 R ∈ ℝ^(3 × 3): the rigid-body rotation matrix
 ```

 Because this iteration converges slowly, authors including [@fitzgibbon2003robust], [@mitra2004registration], and [@pottmann2006geometry] have re-cast alignment as iterative minimization of the squared Euclidean distance function of $Q$, sampled at points $p _i$.
 The most accurate way to accomplish this is to pre-compute a data structure that stores at each point in space (an approximation to) the squared distance field, then use it at run-time in an optimization based on Levenberg-Marquardt [@fitzgibbon2003robust] or Newton’s method [@mitra2004registration].
 This leads to fast convergence and a wide convergence basin, though at significant computational and storage cost.
 A simpler approach is to approximate the distance function based on the local surface at each corresponding point $q _i$.
 The "on-demand" method of [@mitra2004registration] approximates the surface as locally quadratic, which requires evaluation of second-order surface properties (i.e., curvatures).
-Even more straightforward is to approximate the surface around $q _i$ as planar, which only requires evaluation of surface normals ${ n_q }_{,i}$ .
-Indeed, this approach dates back to the work of [@chen1992object], who minimized what has come to be called the point-to-plane objective:
+Even more straightforward is to approximate the surface around $q _i$ as planar, which only requires evaluation of <span class='def:n_q'>surface normals ${ n_q }_{,i}$ </span>.
+Indeed, this approach dates back to the work of [@chen1992object], who minimized what has come to be called <span class="def:\varepsilon_{plane}">the point-to-plane objective</span>:
 ``` iheartla
 `$\varepsilon_{plane}$` = ∑_i ((R p_i + t - q_i) ⋅ `$n_q$`_i)^2
 ```